falkr/designscience/pages/preparation.md

     or at least not running blindly into walls.

-# Design Science

-The following is an introduction into the concepts of design science.
-Naturally, this implies that you need to learn the definitions of some terms.
-Focus in this part on remembering them and understanding what the terms mean and how they are distinct.
-We will go through a series of activities to further learn how to use these terms and apply them to your own thesis.

-## Natural Science vs. Design Science
+# Natural Science vs. Design Science

 You are probably aware of the general scientific method, which consists of a systematic sequence of steps, namely observation, measurement, and